bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 <YouTubeEmbed url='https://www.youtube.com/watch?v=lLhTdV47Y8E' />

 The year 2024 could provide answers to crucial questions: **Is it feasible and ethically acceptable to use chatbots, integrating tools from cognitive behavioral therapy and psychology, to assist users?** Or is there a line that needs to be drawn regarding their use in mental health technology?

+## Greater focus on preventive healthcare with AI